apollographql/apollo-ios-dev/apollo-ios/Design/swift-identifiable.md

 }
 ```

 It is allowed for a query and a type to both use the directive to describe the same field.
-If the schema and client define different scopes for the same field, the widest option is used.
-This allows client authors to widen the scope if required.
+If the client and schema use different scopes for the same field, the scope defined by the schema is used.
+Clients SHOULD NOT define a wider scope than declared by the schema.
+Codegen should emit a warning in this case.

 If the server defines a field as an identity, a query SHOULD NOT choose another field.
 A query MUST NOT use the directive on more than one field in the same selection (unless they are in differently nested objects).